commadelimited/jQuery-Mobile-Icon-Pack/readme.md

 This repository offers two options.
 A set of 33 custom icons (the original Icon Pack).
 Icon categories include currency symbols, media control, social media, common application icons, and more.
 It also cleans up the original icons and makes them a little sharper.
 It also includes crisp hi-res icons for retina displays.
 The icon pack overrides the default icon set completely.

-There's also an entire icon set using Twitter Bootstrap's [Font Awesome](http://fortawesome.github.com/Font-Awesome/).
+There's also an entire icon set using Bootstrap's [Font Awesome](http://fortawesome.github.com/Font-Awesome/).
 361 icons which cover just about any icon you'd need in your application.
 The Font Awesome collection allows you to use these icons in conjunction with jQuery Mobile's default icon set.

 Included in the Font Awesome icon set are all original icons, as well as the extended icons.